BestTank Industries reveals an innovative and environmentally responsible way to handle black tank waste. Ladies and gentlemen, meet the beetles.

 BestTank has discovered a way to use dung beetles to eliminate the waste in our RV black tanks.
 What might seem like the mad science of RVing entomologists is now reality.
 When it comes to black tanks, we can now all have a bug out vehicle.

 To find out more about Black Tank Beetles, we talked to Pete Best, President of BestTank Industries.

 TCM: Where did the idea of using dung beetles for RV black tanks come from?

 Pete: There were a number of inspirations.
-We were inspired by Marcus Byrne’s TED talk, “Dance of the Dung Beetle” and a Cosmos Magazine article titled, “What to do with too much poo.”
+We were inspired by Marcus Byrne’s TED talk, “Dance of the Dung Beetle”.
 The work of George Bornemissza on the Australian Dung Beetle Project also provided important data points.

 All of these projects and presentations demonstrated the amazing abilities of dung beetles and their potential for environmentally friendly waste management.

 Above: A petroglyph from the Egyptians using dung beetles for their chariot pots